nickjj/plutus/src/importers/README.md

 - The date is column 1 `01/02/2024`
 - The amount is column 3 `-12.00`
-- The note / category mapping is column 2 `DIGITALOCEAN.COM DIGITALOCEAN.
+- The description is column 2 `DIGITALOCEAN.COM DIGITALOCEAN.
 NY            01/01`

 #### Chase Freedom (credit card)